-The NHS Information Centre performs its Infant Feeding Survey every five years.
-The figures from the 2010 survey were published in November 2012.
+Figures from the 2010 Infant Feeding Survey were published in November 2012.
 The 2010 figures show some significant improvements from the 2005 survey.
 Key findings were:

 - The proportion of babies breastfed at birth in the UK rose by 5%, from 76% to 81%.